ezYakaEagle442/fr-cn-aks-workshop/README.md

 # fr-cn-aks-workshop
 Cloud-Native Workshop

 ## Pre-requisites

+You need an Azure subscription.
+If you do not have one, to get started quickly go to [https://my.visualstudio.com](https://my.visualstudio.com) and log in using your CorpNet login

+For MS employees, ask help from the proctor to create your own internal subscription.

+Check your subscription at : [https://account.azure.com/subscriptions](https://account.azure.com/subscriptions)
+then go to [https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade ) --> remove filter "Show only subscriptions selected in the global subscriptions filter" to see it

 #### Azure Cloud Shell

 You can use the Azure Cloud Shell accessible at <https://shell.azure.com> once you login with an Azure subscription.

 #### Uploading and editing files in Azure Cloud Shell